fbpx

 Comfort

-Permanent bridges are custom-made to fit the healed gums and your mouth.
-This means they’re typically more comfortable and feel closer to natural teeth when eating and speaking compared to the temporary bridge used for All-on-4® treatment.
+Because permanent bridges are custom-made to fit your healed gums and mouth, they tend to be more comfortable and feel closer to natural teeth for eating and speaking compared to temporary bridges.

 The Purpose of Provisional Bridges

-Do I need a temporary bridge when getting All-on-4®?
-The provisional bridges used during the All-on-4® procedure serve multiple functions.
-These include:
+The provisional bridges used during the All-on-4® procedure serve several important functions:

-• Providing immediate functionality to the patient after All-on-4® implant surgery.
-Provisional bridges allow patients to walk out of the clinic with a new set of teeth that can be used for eating and talking.
+• Immediate functionality: They allow patients to leave the clinic with a new set of teeth that can be used for eating and speaking right away.

-• Temporary bridges can also be beneficial for mental well-being.
-The provisional bridge can help alleviate any anxiety about missing teeth after the surgery and help patients feel more normal after the All-on-4® process, as they can resume activities like eating and talking almost immediately.
+• Mental well-being: Wearing a provisional bridge can reduce anxiety about missing teeth and help patients feel more confident, as they can resume normal activities almost immediately.

 How Do Provisional Bridges Improve All-on-4® Results

-Provisional bridges play a massive role in the success of All-on-4® results.
-They inform the design for the final set of All-on-4® teeth, facilitate soft tissue healing, and protect the All-on-4® implants.
+Provisional bridges play a crucial role in the success of All-on-4® treatment.
+They guide the design of the final teeth, support soft tissue healing, and protect the implants during the recovery period.

 Experience The Two Bridge System At Next Smile Australia

-Find out why the All-on-4® treatment is known as the same-day smile and experience the two-bridge system for yourself at Next Smile Australia.
-Contact us today to book an obligation-free consultation for eligibility for the All-on-4® treatment process.
+Discover why the All-on-4® bridge is called the “same-day smile” and experience the two-bridge system at Next Smile Australia.
+Contact us today to book a no-obligation consultation and find out if you’re eligible for this innovative treatment.

-All-on-4® is a revolutionary treatment that allows for a new smile to be fitted within 24 hours after dental implant surgery.
-You can walk out of the clinic with a new set of functional teeth that you can use for talking, speaking, and eating.
+All-on-4® is a revolutionary solution that allows you to receive a new smile within 24 hours of implant surgery.
+You can leave the clinic with functional teeth ready for eating, speaking, and smiling confidently.

-If you’d like to learn more about the All-on-4® treatment, you can attend an information session or contact Next Smile Australia to arrange a personal consultation.
+To learn more about the All-on-4® treatment, you can attend an information session or arrange a personal consultation with our team.

 chevron-down